giaosam/Computer-Graphics/README.md

 # Computer-Graphics
 The lab in computer graphics with WebGL.

-Features:
+## Features:
-  Nice design in graphics.
+  * Nice design in graphics.
-  Providing two interactive ways.
+  * Providing two interactive ways.

-Installation:
+## Installation:
   Because the project will load the local file, which is not allowed by the most browsers, so you have to build a little server by yourself.
 The most easy and common way to build a server is to enter a python command line like this:
-        python3 -m http.server 8888
+>        python3 -m http.server 8888

   You are supposed to enter the above-mentioned command in this project's root directory.
-Then, you enter localhost:8888 in the browser like Chrome, you can look through the whole project or open the directory Src and click on index.html to run the program.
+Then, you enter localhost:8888 in the browser like Chrome, you can look through the whole project or click on ./Src to run the program